-- (a) If you are an owner or operator and must comply with the emission standards specified in this subpart, you must do all of the following, except as permitted under paragraph (g) of this section: - (1) Operate and maintain the stationary CI internal combustion engine and control device according to the manufacturer's emission-related written instructions; - (2) Change only those emission-related settings that are permitted by the manufacturer; and

-(3) Meet the requirements of 40 CFR parts 89, 94 and/or 1068, as they apply to you.
+- (a) If you are an owner or operator and must comply with the emission standards specified in this subpart, you must do all of the following, except as permitted under paragraph (g) of this section: - (1) Operate and maintain the stationary CI internal combustion engine and control device according to the manufacturer's emission-related written instructions; - (2) Change only those emission-related settings that are permitted by the manufacturer; and - (3) Meet the requirements of 40 CFR part 1068, as they apply to you.

-- (b) If you are an owner or operator of a pre-2007 model year stationary CI internal combustion engine and must comply with the emission standards specified in §60.4204(a) or §60.4205(a), or if you are an owner or operator of a CI fire pump engine that is manufactured prior to the model years in table 3 to this subpart and must comply with the emission standards specified in §60.4205(c), you must demonstrate compliance according to one of the methods specified in paragraphs (b)(1) through (5) of this section.
-[EG-10] - (1) Purchasing an engine certified to emission standards according to 40 CFR part 89 or 40 CFR part 94, as applicable, for the same model year and maximum engine power as described in 40 CFR parts 1039 and 1042, as applicable.
+- (b) If you are an owner or operator of a pre-2007 model year stationary CI internal combustion engine and must comply with the emission standards specified in 60.4204(a) or 60.4205(a), or if you are an owner or operator of a CI fire pump engine that is manufactured prior to the model years in table 3 to this subpart and must comply with the emission standards specified in 60.4205(c), you must demonstrate compliance according to one of the methods specified in paragraphs (b)(1) through (5) of this section.
+[EG-10] - (1) Purchasing an engine certified to emission standards for the same model year and maximum engine power as described in 40 CFR parts 1039 and 1042, as applicable.
 The engine must be installed and configured according to the manufacturer's specifications. - (2) Keeping records of performance test results for each pollutant for a test conducted on a similar engine.
-The test must have been conducted using the same methods specified in this subpart and these methods must have been followed correctly. - (3) Keeping records of engine manufacturer data indicating compliance with the standards. - (4) Keeping records of control device vendor data indicating compliance with the standards. - (5) Conducting an initial performance test to demonstrate compliance with the emission standards according to the requirements specified in §60.4212, as applicable. - (c) If you are an owner or operator of a 2007 model year and later stationary CI internal combustion engine and must comply with the emission standards specified in $\S60.4204(b)$ or $\S60.4205(b)$, or if you are an owner or operator of a CI fire pump engine that is manufactured during or after the model year that applies to your fire pump engine power rating in table 3 to this subpart and must comply with the emission standards specified in $\S60.4205(c)$, you must comply by purchasing an engine certified to the emission standards in $\S60.4204(b)$, or $\S60.4205(b)$ or (c), as applicable, for the same model year and maximum (or in the case of fire pumps, NFPA nameplate) engine power.
+The test must have been conducted using the same methods specified in this subpart and these methods must have been followed correctly. - (3) Keeping records of engine manufacturer data indicating compliance with the standards. - (4) Keeping records of control device vendor data indicating compliance with the standards. - (5) Conducting an initial performance test to demonstrate compliance with the emission standards according to the requirements specified in §60.4212, as applicable. - (c) If you are an owner or operator of a 2007 model year and later stationary CI internal combustion engine and must comply with the emission standards specified in 60.4204(b) or 60.4205(b), or if you are an owner or operator of a CI fire pump engine that is manufactured during or after the model year that applies to your fire pump engine power rating in table 3 to this subpart and must comply with the emission standards specified in 60.4205(c), you must comply by purchasing an engine certified to the emission standards in 60.4204(b), or 60.4205(b) or (c), as applicable, for the same model year and maximum (or in the case of fire pumps, NFPA nameplate) engine power.
 The engine must be installed and configured according to the manufacturer's emission-related specifications, except as permitted in paragraph (g) of this section.

-[EG-7, 9, 12, 13, 14, 15, 16, 17, 18]
+[EG-7, 9, 12, 13, 14, 15, 16, 17, 18, 19]